 LinkedIn Data Engineer Interview

 LinkedIn operates one of the largest professional graphs in the world, processing trillions of events daily across feed, messaging, and talent solutions.
 They invented Apache Kafka and continue to push the boundaries of real-time data infrastructure.
-Their DE interviews test event streaming architecture, graph data reasoning, and the ability to build platform infrastructure that serves the entire company.
+Their DE interviews test event streaming architecture, graph data reasoning, and the ability to build platform infrastructure that serves the entire organization.

 LinkedIn DE Interview Process